-A corrosion study or a failure mechanism study gives the user essential knowledge on integrity of the installation by determining and listing potential failure mechanisms.
-The output of a failure mechanism study is an overview of potential failure mechanisms and critical locations which are required when setting up an inspection plan.
-Moreover, the remaining life of an installation can be estimated based on a failure mechanism study.
+A damage mechanism study (DMR) or a corrosion study gives the user essential knowledge on integrity of the installation by determining and listing potential failure mechanisms.
+The output of a damage mechanism study is an overview of potential failure mechanisms and critical locations which are required when setting up an inspection plan.
+Moreover, the remaining life of an installation can be estimated based on a damage mechanism study.

-A failure mechanism study is a team process.
+A damage mechanism study is a team process.
 In team sessions maintenance, process and inspection personnel all share their valuable input with the corrosion experts of METALogic.

-The output of a corrosion study can directly be used to establish an inspection regime or can be imported into an inspection management system, for example a system based on Risk Based Inspections (RBI).
+The output of a damage mechanism study can directly be used to establish an inspection regime or can be imported into an inspection management system, for example a system based on Risk Based Inspections (RBI).